rancy1313/Minesweeper/README.md

 normal flags) that the player could use if they were having a hard time completing the game.
 However, taking hints should maybe come with penalties(maybe +60 seconds to the score).
+- add a way so that the page does not refresh and go all the way to the top every time a player makes a move.
+Usually, this is only an issue in the 25x25 game mode because it is larger.
+I had a way to do it by refreshing the html elements themselves, but that broke everything.
+The other way I currently can think of fixing this is by changing the way I set things up and having more functionality done on the front end, but I do not want to do this now because it will require changing a lot of the code (I'll come back to it later).